daniperez/daniperez.github.io/projects.md

 # Re:work epub

-I liked Google's content in https://rework.withgoogle.com so much , that I created an epub out of it.
+I liked Google's content in [https://rework.withgoogle.com](https://rework.withgoogle.com) so much,  that I created an epub out of it.
 The web scrapper could be easily adapted for other webpages.

 [https://github.com/daniperez/rework](https://github.com/daniperez/rework)